argonne-lcf/AR2023/_performancehighlights/nwchemex.md

 # Performance Results

-The NWChem simulations were carried out in 2023 for both single-GPU performance evaluations and large-scale demonstration runs involving up to 2000 nodes.
+The NWChem simulations were carried out in 2023 for both single-GPU performance evaluations and large-scale demonstration runs involving up to 2000 nodes on Aurora.
 Canonical coupled cluster singles and doubles (CCSD) methods for molecular description showed significantly faster performance on Aurora than was achieved using previous-generation systems, as did the domain-based local pair natural orbital coupled-cluster method with single-, double- and perturbative triple excitations (DLPNO-CCSD).

 # Impact